You may wish to see an introductory page to this section first.

 In 1561 Suleyman convinced the Persian Shah to execute Beyazit and his four sons.
 The unlucky prince had a fifth son he had not brought with him; by order of Suleyman this child (aged three) was also executed.

 Mihrimah enjoyed her father's trust until he died in 1566 and then she retained a great influence over her brother Sultan Selim II.

 In 1565 she commissioned Sinan a mosque at Edirne Kapi.
 It was the second mosque the great architect built for the princess because one of his first works was Mihrimah Camii at Uskudar.

 Sinan experimented with a new design which allowed for large windows.
 Its positive effects are immediately visible when visiting the interior.

 Mihrimah Camii at Edirne Kapi: details showing the mihrab and the very elaborate marble minbar

 The mosque has been extensively refurbished as part of a massive plan promoted by the government.
-This decision has been dubbed as Neo-Ottoman and in contrast with the secularist principles introduced by Mustafa Kemal Ataturk in the 1920s.

 (left) The dome and the minaret of Mihrimah Camii seen from near Top Kapi; (right) Mihrimah Medrese (closed for restoration)